brash99/JAMLIB/README.md

 To get the latest update, just pull from your local repo, e.g. `$ git pull`.

+## Documentation
+JAMLIB documentation is available in the [wiki](https://github.com/JeffersonLab/JAMLIB/wiki).

 ## Authors:
 - Nobuo Sato  nsato@jlab.org